Trachoma

-Trachoma is an infectious disease caused by bacterium Chlamydia trachomatis.
+Trachoma is an infectious disease caused by the bacterium Chlamydia trachomatis.
 The infection causes a roughening of the inner surface of the eyelids.
-This roughening can lead to pain in the eyes, breakdown of the outer surface or cornea of the eyes, and eventual blindness.
+This roughening can lead to eye pain, breakdown of the outer surface or cornea of the eyes, and eventual blindness.
 Untreated, repeated trachoma infections can result in a form of permanent blindness when the eyelids turn inward.

 The bacteria that cause the disease can be spread by both direct and indirect contact with an affected person's eyes or nose.
 Indirect contact includes through clothing or flies that have come into contact with an affected person's eyes or nose.
 Children spread the disease more often than adults.
-Poor sanitation, crowded living conditions, and insufficient clean water and toilets also increase spread.
+Poor sanitation, crowded living conditions, and insufficient clean water and toilets also increase the spread.

 Efforts to prevent the disease include improving access to clean water and treatment with antibiotics to decrease the number of people infected with the bacterium.
 This may include treating, all at once, whole groups of people in whom the disease is known to be common.
 Washing, by itself, is not enough to prevent disease, but may be useful with other measures.
 Treatment options include oral azithromycin and topical tetracycline.
 Azithromycin is preferred because it can be used as a single oral dose.
 After scarring of the eyelid has occurred, surgery may be required to correct the position of the eyelashes and prevent blindness.

 Globally, about 80 million people have an active infection.
 In some areas, infections may be present in as many as 60–90% of children.
 Among adults it more commonly affects women than men, likely due to their closer contact with children.
 The disease is the cause of decreased vision in 2.2 million people, of whom 1.2 million are completely blind.
-Trachoma is a public health problem in 38 countries across Africa, Asia, the Middle East, Central and South America, and Australia.
+Trachoma is a public health problem in 37 countries across Africa, Asia, the Middle East, and Central and South America.
 There are 103 million people at risk, down from 228.9 million in 2013.
 It results in US$8 billion of economic losses a year.
 It belongs to a group of diseases known as neglected tropical diseases.